Redundancy

 If I am being made redundant, can I take time off to look for a new job?

-Yes, if you have worked for your employer continuously for two years by the date of your notice period ending.
+Yes, if you have been given notice by your employer that you are being made redundant, and you have worked for your employer continuously for two years by the date of your notice period ending, you can request time off.
 If this applies to you, you are allowed a reasonable amount of time off to find a new job, or arrange training to help you find a new job.
+This time should be paid time off and paid at a proportion of your normal weekly pay.
+You do not have an absolute right to the time off work, just a right not to be unreasonably refused if you have requested it.

-What should I do if I think there wasn’t a genuine redundancy, or my employer didn’t follow a fair process or offer me an alternative role when one as available?
+What should I do if I think there was not a genuine redundancy, or my employer did not follow a fair process or offer me an alternative role when one was available?

-If you feel you have been unfairly dismissed or discriminated against, you should consider raising a grievance and/or starting an employment tribunal claim.
+If you feel you have been unfairly dismissed or discriminated against in the redundancy process, you should consider raising a grievance and/or starting an employment tribunal claim.

-There are strict time limits for making claims so you should not delay doing this.
+A claim for unfair dismissal must be presented within three months (less one day) of the effective date of termination (the last day of your employment).
+Time limits are strict and so you should not delay in bringing a claim.
 You can get more general advice on redundancy from Acas or contact Working Families for more advice.

 What should I do if I think my employer has discriminated against me in the redundancy process?

-If you feel you were selected for redundancy or not chosen for a role that was suitable for a discriminatory reason, for example, because you are female, pregnant, on family-related leave or because of another protected characteristic (race, sexual orientation, gender reassignment, marital status, age, disability, religion or belief) then you may have a claim for discriminatory dismissal.
+If you feel you were selected for redundancy or not chosen for a role that was suitable for a discriminatory reason, then you may have a claim for unfair dismissal, as well as a discrimination claim.
+For example, this could be because you are female, pregnant, have taken time off for family and dependants or because of another protected characteristic (race, sexual orientation, gender reassignment, marital status, age, disability, religion, or belief).
 In this case, you will not need two years’ service to bring a claim.

 Can I volunteer to be made redundant?

-Employers may ask for volunteers for redundancy.
+Employers may ask for volunteers for redundancy, and they may do this to avoid having to select individuals for redundancy.
 If your employer asks for volunteers, you can volunteer.
-But in the end, it is up to your employer whether they actually select you for redundancy, so volunteering does not necessarily mean you will be made redundant.
+In the end, it is up to your employer whether they actually select you for redundancy, so volunteering does not necessarily mean you will be made redundant.

 What if I am on maternity, adoption, shared parental or paternity leave?

 If you are on maternity leave, adoption leave, paternity leave or shared parental leave and are at risk of redundancy, you have special protection.
-You have an automatic right to be offered any suitable and appropriate vacancy (where one is available) before it is offered to any other employee (even if they are also at risk).
+Subject to specific rules, you have an automatic right to be offered any suitable and appropriate vacancy (where one is available) before it is offered to any other employee (even if they are also at risk).
 We have a separate page on redundancy if you are on maternity, adoption, shared parental or paternity leave which you can read for more information.

 Why is my employer asking me to sign a settlement agreement?